Are you running paid ads through your website and wondering why they aren’t converting?

 And who doesn’t want that?

-Check out two variants of this landing page we recently launched!
-There were minor differences between the two, but option X brought in more conversions because of X.
+Check out two versions of this landing page we recently launched!
+There were minor differences between the two, but version B brought in more conversions because of the added value that the client perceives from a complimentary gift – as opposed to seeing a monthly price estimate which might be outside their planned remodeling budget.

 A/B testing is a powerful marketing strategy, however, it can only be done on landing pages as I mentioned earlier: they don’t require heavy back end work, therefore small tweaks like this can be made almost instantly!